-Replacing two existing ship-to-shore diesel-powered gantry cranes (and will limit needed use of an additional diesel-powered Liebherr mobile-harbor crane) by refurbishing and electrifying one of the existing rail-mounted diesel-powered cranes and purchasing one new electric ship-to-shore crane.
+Replacing two existing ship-to-shore diesel-powered gantry cranes (and will limit needed use of an additional diesel-powered Liebherr mobile-harbor crane) with one electric ship-to-shore crane.

 Question: Estimated emission benefits should be expressed in tons per year (TPY) of emission reduced for NOx and for PM-2.5 over the lifetime of the project.
 Identify methodology used.